winters27/Flaccy/README.md

 ---

-## Installation on Ubuntu Server
+## Installation with Docker

-This guide walks through setting up Flaccy on an Ubuntu 22.04+ server.
+This guide walks through setting up Flaccy on any system with Docker and Docker Compose.

 ### Step 1: Clone the Repository